TheMisinformationGame/MisinformationGame/docs/Administrators.md

 **Step 2:** You will be prompted to enter an ID for the new collection.
 You should enter `Admins` for the Collection ID, as shown in [Figure 8](#fig8).
-The case of the letters in the Collection ID is important.
+The case of the letters in the Collection ID is important, and must match the example provided.
 You may now press "Next" to advance to adding the first administrator.

 <figure id="fig8">